The musical’s hero, Jeremy, {was} handled terrifically by the always appealing {Ben} Ribler.

 Onscreen, his work can be seen in the feature films Tapawingo (starring Jon Heder and Billy Zane) and Josh Taylor's Prom Date, as well as Investigation Discovery’s Evil Kin, along with several webseries and short films.

 Ben's original plays have been performed as part of professional readings hosted by 4615 Theatre Company and Adventure Theatre MTC, as well as in University festivals, such as at George Mason University and The Catholic University of America.
-His profile on New Play Exchange contains a comprehensive list of works.
+His newest play, the family friendly Tall Tale of a Wolfman, will make its debut at District Fringe 2026.
+A comprehensive list of works can be found on New Play Exchange

 He is also a puppeteer, with experience portraying many different styles of puppets and types of characters- from the cuddly Ducklings of The Kennedy Center’s Don’t Let The Pigeon Drive The Bus!
 The Musical! to the demonic and hilariously crass Tyrone in The Keegan Theatre’s production of Hand to God.